openvinotoolkit/datumaro/site/content/en/docs/formats/market1501.md

 > and increment frame_id for collisions.

 Available extra export options for Market-1501 dataset format:
-- `--save-images` allow to export dataset with saving images.
-  (by default `False`)
+- `--save-media` allow to export dataset with saving media files (by default `False`)
 - `--image-ext IMAGE_EXT` allow to specify image extension for exporting dataset (by default - keep original)